-B. There needs to be some allowances made for imperfections, sins, mistakes and disagreements.

-Look at the illustration found in Joshua 20:1-3 - the cities of refuge

-- C. Acceptance doesn't ignore sin, it just focuses its attention on restoration.
+- B. There needs to be some allowances made for imperfections, sins, mistakes and disagreements (we're not talking about accepting those who are in unrepentant sin see 1 Cor.
+5:9-13) - Look at the illustration found in Joshua 20:1-3 the cities of refuge - C. Acceptance doesn't ignore sin, it just focuses its attention on restoration.

-Consider if Jesus and the adulterous woman "go and sin no more" in John 8:11 - D. Such acceptance is tough, it involves an act of our will, whether or not our emotions agree.
+Consider Jesus and the adulterous woman: "go and sin no more" in John 8:11 - D. Such acceptance is tough, it involves an act of our will, whether or not our emotions agree.